SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/CodeExamples/index.md

 * Subscribed to the `OnTerminalDisplay` event
 * Added code to the callback `EventNotificationHandler`

+{% include alert.html type="informative" icon="info" header="Heads up"
+body="When running as a server the program needs elevated privileges.
+It may be avoided by entering the following command as administrator:" %}
+{% include alert.html type="informative" body="
+    netsh http add urlacl url=http://*:11000/EPASSaleToPOI/3.1/ user=Everyone" %}
+{% include alert.html type="informative" body="
+    where :11000 is the default port.
+If listening to another port the command need to change." %}

 {:.code-view-header}
 Simplest Client And Server form of implementation - Happy Flow